TritonDataCenter/sdc-cloudapi/docs/index.md

 value to a near/far key.

 `strict` defaults to false if not provided.
-If `strict` is provided and is true, the creation of the new machine will fail if the provided `near` and/or `far` cannot be met. `near` will try to place the new machine on the same server as the given machine UUIDs, otherwise in the same rack; it will fail if no space can be found in that rack. `far` will try to place the new machine in a different rack, otherwise a different server in the same rack; it will fail if space can only be found on the same server as the given machine UUIDs.
+If `strict` is provided and is true, the creation of the new instance will fail if the provided `near` and/or `far` cannot be met. `near` will try to place the new instance on the same server as the given instance UUIDs, otherwise in the same rack; it will fail if no space can be found in that rack. `far` will try to place the new instance in a different rack, otherwise a different server in the same rack; it will fail if space can only be found on the same server as the given instance UUIDs.

 ### Inputs

 **Field** | **Type** | **Description**
 --------- | -------- | ---------------
-name      | String   | Friendly name for this machine; default is the first 8 characters of the machine id package   | String   | Id of the package to use on provisioning, obtained from [ListPackages](#ListPackages) image     | String   | The image UUID (the "id" field in [ListImages](#ListImages)) networks  | Array    | Desired networks ids, obtained from [ListNetworks](#ListNetworks) locality  | Object[String => Array] | Optionally specify which machines the new machine should be near or far from metadata.$name | String | An arbitrary set of metadata key/value pairs can be set at provision time, but they must be prefixed with "metadata." tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." firewall_enabled | Boolean | Completely enable or disable firewall for this machine.
+name      | String   | Friendly name for this instance; default is the first 8 characters of the machine id package   | String   | Id of the package to use on provisioning, obtained from [ListPackages](#ListPackages) image     | String   | The image UUID (the "id" field in [ListImages](#ListImages)) networks  | Array    | Desired networks ids, obtained from [ListNetworks](#ListNetworks) locality  | Object[String => Array] | Optionally specify which instances the new instance should be near or far from metadata.$name | String | An arbitrary set of metadata key/value pairs can be set at provision time, but they must be prefixed with "metadata." tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." firewall_enabled | Boolean | Completely enable or disable firewall for this instance.
 Default is false

 ### Returns

 **Field**   | **Type** | **Description**
 ----------- | -------- | ---------------
-id          | UUID     | Unique id for this machine name        | String   | The "friendly" name for this machine type        | String   | (deprecated) The type of machine (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of machine (e.g. lx) state       | String   | The current state of this machine (e.g. running) memory      | Number   | The amount of RAM this machine has (in MiB) disk        | Number   | The amount of disk this machine has (in MiB) ips         | Array[String] | The IP addresses this machine has metadata    | Object[String => String] | Any additional metadata this machine has package     | String   | The id or name of the package used to create this machine image       | String   | The image id this machine was provisioned with docker      | Boolean  | Whether this machine is a Docker container, if present created     | ISO8601 date | When this machine was created updated     | ISO8601 date | When this machine's details was last updated
+id          | UUID     | Unique id for this instance name        | String   | The "friendly" name for this instance type        | String   | (deprecated) The type of instance (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of instance (e.g. lx) state       | String   | The current state of this instance (e.g. running) memory      | Number   | The amount of RAM this instance has (in MiB) disk        | Number   | The amount of disk this instance has (in MiB) ips         | Array[String] | The IP addresses this instance has metadata    | Object[String => String] | Any additional metadata this instance has package     | String   | The id or name of the package used to create this instance image       | String   | The image id this instance was provisioned with docker      | Boolean  | Whether this instance is a Docker container, if present created     | ISO8601 date | When this instance was created updated     | ISO8601 date | When this instance's details was last updated

 ### Errors